merchisdk/sdk/docs/_typescript/embedding.md

   - name:
     content:
 content_markdown: |-
-  Because entities can be nested arbitrarily deeply `get` and `list` do not, by default, fetch nested entities from the server.
+  Because entities can be nested arbitrarily deeply (and indeed, cyclic references are possible), the `get` and `list` methods do not, by default, fetch nested entities from the server.
 Only scalar properties (strings, numbers, dates, ...) are included.

-  It is possible however to request that the server also include specific nested entities using the `embed` parameter, as in the following example.
+  It is possible however to request that the server also include specific nested entities, to a specific depth using the `embed` parameter, as in the following example.

   On a newly fetched category `category.domain` will be `undefined`, even if the category has a domain on the server. `undefined` means that the domain has not been included, or updated locally.
 If the category did not have a domain at all, `category.domain` would instead be `null`. 'null` and `undefined` thus have seperate meanins in the merchi sdk library.
   {: .warning }